 Non-toxic from the start

 Products that contain chemicals that are hazardous to our health and the environment may be unsuitable to recycle and reuse.
-To reduce waste and the impact on global climate by consumption, goods need to be designed for a circular economy right from the start.
+To reduce waste and the impact on global climate by consumption, articles need to be designed for a circular economy right from the start.